 I grew up in the western United States.
 I was born in Manhattan, Kansas, lived in Lincoln, Nebraska for a bit, but did most of my growing up in Bozeman, Montana.
 My parents still live there, and it’s the place that I am proud to call my “home town”.
 My school days were frustrating, because the American educational system isn’t set up for people like me.
 I learn most things very quickly, and struggled constantly with the boredom caused by the “best average” pace in the U.S. schools.
 However, I did have some awesome teachers who taught me how to learn things for myself, as well as some awesome parents (teachers!) and I managed to survive.

 Somewhere in that time I decided that my life’s work would be to create art with computers.
 It led me to attend university at DeVry Institute of Technology in Phoenix, Arizona (because I wanted to know how to build a music synthesizer out of a computer).
 While there I gained an understanding of the task that lay ahead: creating art with computers was virtually unheard of, so there weren’t any classes that I could take or textbooks that I could read.
 There were no paint programs.
 There were no desktop publishing applications.
 There were no music editors.
 I set myself to the task, and in doing so I quickly found myself far ahead of my classmates in many areas.
 That’s been the story of my life since: always far, far ahead, trying to explain what it was that I was doing and why I was doing it.
 (It’s a lot easier now.)

 After university I moved to Beaverton, Oregon where I worked for a company that built supercomputers (Floating Point Systems).
 Why?
 Because I knew that I needed a supercomputer to make the art I saw in my mind’s eye.
 I worked my way up from testing them (taking a freshly-built supercomputer and ironing out the hardware bugs – missing wires and bad chips), to writing the software used to test them, and in my spare time I worked on very early, very primitive versions of Harmony to run on those supercomputers.
 My spare-time activities were eventually noticed by powerful (and smart!) people in the company, ultimately leading to a day where my job was to show customers just how cool and fast our supercomputers were.
 That pattern lasted for over 20 years: I chose “day jobs” based upon what I could learn that would take me closer to my goal of getting paid to make art with computers.
 Along the way I’ve made a very wide range of bleeding edge products in a variety of fields: a color paint program, color printer drivers, one of the first desktop digital video editing workstations, desktop animation systems, the first desktop radiology viewing station, game servers for the web, game servers for cellphone games, and a 3D avatar chat system.

-In late 2009 I decided that it was to make Harmony.
+In late 2009 I decided that it was time to make Harmony.
 I quit my day job, and focused all of my time and energy on creating the software that I use today.
 It worked out pretty well, really.
-I didn’t get rich selling the software, but that’s not really what I set out to do anyway.
-I’m not here to make products (although in I’m pretty good at that).
-I’m here to make art – art the likes of which the world has never seen.
-If I get rich doing that, then cool.
-If I don’t, then I’ll have to be okay with that – but I’d really rather be rich, too.
+If I get rich making art, then cool.
+If I don’t, then I’ll have to be okay with that (but I won’t complain if I get rich, too).
 More than anything else, I’m here to make art.
 That’s what keeps me up late at night, and gets me out of bed in the morning.
 In truth, I am wealthy beyond belief.
-I get to make visual music.
+I get to make Visual Music.

 I find beauty everywhere, in patterns of all kinds.
 I endeavor to see all sides of a question, even when I think I know the answer.
 I am comfortable with who I am, for the most part, but I also think I can be better.
 People who don’t know me think I’m quiet.
 People who do know me know that I’m not (quiet).
 My world is filled with beauty.

 I come from a wonderful family, with great parents who did a pretty good job of raising me.
-I have two awesome sons, Alex and Ian, who live in Oregon near their equally awesome mom, Gigi.
+I have two awesome sons, Alex and Ian, who live in Portland, OR and Tunis, Tunisia, respectively.
 I have three beautiful sisters and a handsome brother who, along with their spouses, partners, and kids, inspire me to inspire them.
-My life has been enriched by a whole series of friends, neighbors, teachers, roommates, and business partners who contributed to creating the person I am today.
-These days I live in Mountain View, California with my amazing and unstoppable wife, Leanna, who loves me in just the right way.
+My life has been enriched by family, friends, neighbors, teachers, roommates, and business partners who contributed to creating the person I am today.
+These days I live in San Jose, California with my amazing and unstoppable wife, Leanna, who loves me in just the right way.
 I am truly living a life that I love.

 After all, I get to make Music for the Eyes.